What is my placement result and what does it mean?

 I am currently an HNU student but I want to take the class I placed into elsewhere.
 Will the class transfer?

-Developmental math classes are not transferable and cannot substitute for MATH A, C or R. University-level math classes must be individually assessed for equivalency (eligibility for substitution with a major) and/or GE credit.
+Developmental math classes are not transferable and cannot substitute for MATH A or C. University-level math classes must be individually assessed for equivalency (eligibility for substitution with a major) and/or GE credit.
 Please consult with you academic advisor.